dbcollection/dbcollection/README.rst

 WARNING - Project Inactivity
 ============================

-**Until further notice, this project won't receive any new update for the time being due to lack of time**.
+**Until further notice, this project won't receive new contributions for the time being due to lack of personal time and interest**.
 Moreover, other solutions work sufficiently good enough for most use cases (for example, kaggle).
 Therefore, consider this project deprecated unless further interest grows for a centralised solution like dbcollection by enough people.

 Main features